How should I send my file?

 What are your prices?
 I have a project I want printed and I'd like to get a quote.

-We would be happy to give you a quote via email.
+For anything that is not listed on the prices page or for graphic design/web design work would be happy to give you a quote via email.
 Please send us an email with the specifics of the job and we will get back to you as soon as we can.

 Please include the following in your specs: